top of page

 Boulder Experiments in Arts & Technology (B.E.A.T.) | Boulder, CO | Demo

-Demoed my alternative controller video game, OctaOut, where players control the limbs of an octopus, with flex sensor-wired gloves, in order to escape a sushi restaurant (Unity and Arduino-based).
+Demoed alternative controller video game, OctaOut, where players control the limbs of an octopus, with flex sensor-wired gloves, in order to escape a sushi restaurant (Unity and Arduino-based).

 ATLAS Research Showcase ‘19 | Boulder, CO | Showcase